Edwardtw92/nvim_dotfile/README.md

 # Edwardtw92's Nvim Config (and Zathura)
 The contents of this repository will eventually be moved to a repository with my other dotfiles, a link will be updated in the future.
-In addition, I am hoping to migrate my nvim config from Vimscript to Lua and from [vim-plug](https://github.com/junegunn/vim-plug) to [lazy.nvim](https://github.com/folke/flash.nvim)
+In addition, I am hoping to migrate my nvim config from Vimscript to Lua and from [vim-plug](https://github.com/junegunn/vim-plug) to [lazy.nvim](https://github.com/folke/flash.nvim).

 ![Screenshot](https://github.com/Edwardtw92/nvim_dotfile/blob/main/screenshot.jpg)

 ## LaTeX Essential
-In order to have a working LaTeX environment, ensure [LaTeX](https://www.latex-project.org/get/), [Neovim](https://neovim.io/), a Neoivim Plugin manager (I am using [vim-plug](https://github.com/junegunn/vim-plug)), and a pdf viewer (I am using [Zathura](https://pwmt.org/projects/zathura/))are installed, and the only essential Neoivim plugins are:
+In order to have a working LaTeX environment, ensure [LaTeX](https://www.latex-project.org/get/), [Neovim](https://neovim.io/), a Neoivim Plugin manager (I am using [vim-plug](https://github.com/junegunn/vim-plug)), and a pdf viewer (I am using [Zathura](https://pwmt.org/projects/zathura/))are installed
+The only essential Neoivim plugins are:
 - [vimtex](https://github.com/lervag/vimtex)
 - [ultisnips](https://github.com/SirVer/ultisnips)
 - [coc.nvim](https://github.com/neoclide/coc.nvim)